 On Christmas eve in 1942, while attending a Christmas party in Garissa, George Adamson became prey to a creature he eventually succumbed to, voluntarily.
 Her name was Friederike Victoria Bally née Gessner.
-Her then husband, the Swiss botanist Peter Bally, had nicknamed her Joy.
+Her then-husband, the Swiss botanist Peter Bally, had nicknamed her Joy.
 Joy’s divorce from Peter Bally and marriage to George in 1944 was achieved with great discretion and civil behaviour on all sides.

 Both penniless, George and Joy moved into a new house built by Terence to accommodate Joy’s piano and easels.
-Her paintings of Kenya’s tribal peoples and flowers are still on display in State House and in the National Museum.
+Her paintings of Kenya’s tribal peoples and flowers are still on display in the State House and in the National Museum.

 Joy’s mercurial personality often clashed with George’s more tolerant and serene approach to life, but the two enriched each others’ lives.
 George’s job as a game warden sometimes called for him to perform unpleasant tasks such as shooting troublesome wild animals.

 In February 1956 he was called upon to shoot a marauding lioness which he did.
 Soon after, weak cries coming from within a rock crevice nearby led him to 3 tiny lion cubs belonging to the now departed lioness.
 George Adamson took them back to the house in Isiolo where joy immediately adopted them.
 Growing up with humans, the lions became almost as tame as house cats.
-The Chief Game Warden however, insisted that 2 of the cubs be sent away to a zoo in Europe.
+The Chief Game Warden, however, insisted that 2 of the cubs be sent away to a zoo in Europe.

 The cub that was kept, named ‘Elsa’ by joy after Peter Bally’s mother, ended up profoundly changing their lives and touching the hearts and minds of millions of people around the world.
-One could say that the story of Elsa, told so eloquently by Joy in her book, ‘Born Free’, has made the single most important contribution in wildlife conservation by bringing awareness of the value of a wild animal’s life in its own right to public attention.
+One could say that the story of Elsa, told so eloquently by Joy in her book, ‘Born Free’, has made the single most important contribution to wildlife conservation by bringing awareness of the value of a wild animal’s life in its own right to public attention.

 A great deal of love and affection was showered on Elsa and as George wrote in my pride and joy, “there is no doubt that our shared devotion to Elsa had brought Joy and me as close to each other as we had ever been, just as a child might have done – and Elsa took the place of a child in our family album.”
-During her lifetime joy had had 3 miscarriages and was never able to have a child.
+During her lifetime joy had three miscarriages and was never able to have a child.
 Elsa became their child, as did other big cats later on in their lives.

-As Elsa grew up and at the age of 2 came into heat for the first time, the Adamsons decided she would have to be reintroduced to the wild.
+As Elsa grew up and at the age of two came into heat for the first time, the Adamsons decided she would have to be reintroduced to the wild.
 She could not remain a pet forever, as many of a lion’s natural instincts were beginning to make themselves apparent.

-The idea of sending her to a zoo was equivalent to putting your own child in prison for life.
+The idea of sending her to a zoo was equivalent to putting her own child in prison for life.
 With the blessing of the Chief Game Warden, the Adamsons took Elsa to Masaai Mara National Reserve and tried to get her to hunt for herself.

 The experiment, probably the first of its kind, was a failure.
 After returning to Isiolo, they obtained permission to try again in the Meru County Council Reserve, today the Meru National Park.
 This did not also work.